TickTeam/guide-tt/why_voice_input_cant_recognize_my_language.md

 2. Tap the gear-shaped icon in the upper-right corner.

-3. Tap “Advanced Settings”, tap “Voice Input”.
+3. Tap "Advanced Settings", tap "Voice Input".

 4. Select a voice typing language.